techidaily/site-win11-tips/source/_posts/elevating-system-speed-strategies-for-virtual-memory-upgradation-in-windows-11.md

  Windows 11 will automatically manage your virtual memory, ensuring that the paging file has enough capacity to handle your system demands.
 However, you can also manually increase the size of your paging file on Windows 11 if you're comfortable making decisions regarding how much RAM you have installed.

  Windows sets the initial virtual memory paging file equal to the amount of installed RAM.
 The paging file is a minimum of 1.5 times and a maximum of three times your physical RAM.
-You can use the following system to calculate your Windows 11 paging file (using a system with 8GB installed as the example), providing you know[how much RAM you have installed](https://www.makeuseof.com/windows-check-installed-ram-available-ram-slots/) .
+You can use the following system to calculate your Windows 11 paging file (using a system with 8GB installed as the example), providing you know [how much RAM you have installed](https://www.makeuseof.com/windows-check-installed-ram-available-ram-slots/) .

 * **Minimum** : 1024_8_ 1.5=12288 \[1GB RAM x Installed RAM x Minimum\]
 * **Maximum** : 1024_8_ 3=24576 \[1GB RAM x Installed RAM x Maximum\]